iamaanahmad/alpenglow-verifier/README.md

 ## Technical Report Summary

 ### 1. Introduction
 This report details the formal verification of the Alpenglow consensus protocol using TLA+.
-Our goal is to provide machine-checkable proofs of Alpenglow’s key safety, liveness, and resilience properties.
+Our goal is to provide machine-checkable proofs of Alpenglow’s key safety, liveness, and resilience properties as outlined in the Superteam India Hackathon requirements.

 ### 2. Formal Model
 We developed a TLA+ specification that models the following components: